zachlagden/zachlagden/README.md

 An enthusiastic full-stack developer based in Ascot, UK.
 In addition to my role as a developer, I also serve as a head coach at [Jam Coding](https://jamcoding.co.uk/) where I help to provide better coding education for the younger generation; and alongside this I teach [skills bootcamps](https://step8up.co.uk/step8up-skills-bootcamps) at [Step8Up](https://step8up.co.uk).

 🔭 Currently working on: Inspiring young and old minds through education.
+I work with Step8up Academy and Jam Coding to better education for all.

-🌱 Currently learning: Working on learning the electric guitar!
+🌱 Currently learning: NextJS, C# and electric guitar!

 💬 Ask me about: Coding, teaching strategies, or anything related to science and programming!